billyfryer/Website/content/about/main/index.md

   I currently work with the NC State Women's Basketball and Baseball teams.
 I am also the President of the Sports Analytics Club at NC State.
 In the future, I hope to be a data scientist in the sports analytics field.

-  The College of Sciences at NC State did a feature about me!
+  The NC State College of Sciences did a feature about me!
 A link to the article is here: [Using Statistics to Support Champions](https://sciences.ncsu.edu/news/using-statistics-to-support-champions/).

 show_outro: false
 outro: |